gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I'll tell you if you get me some more hot water."
 Sensy pouted but got up and started pumping while Noxy brought her up to date, leaving out the part where the troll brought back Private Thokmay's sword.
-She needed to figure out what she thought about that.
+She still needed to figure out what she thought about that.

 "Saints," Sensy breathed when Noxy was done.
 "You could have been killed!"